zdr1976/YubiKey/README.md

 **Usage:**

-The best usage in my opinion is to complete (See note above) password used for password manager where you store all of your other passwors and credential informations.
-Basicaly this can by used in any situation required entering password.
+The best usage in my opinion is to complete (See note above) password used for password manager where you store all of your other password and credential informations.
+Basically this can by used in any situation required entering password.

 ---